Marijuana Dispensaries in Cincinnati

 Can You Enter a Dispensary in Cincinnati at Age 18?

 You must be 18 or older to enter a Cincinnati medical cannabis dispensary.
 If you are under 18, you will require the help of your designated caregiver to purchase medical marijuana or enter a medical cannabis dispensary.
-There are currently no recreational marijuana dispensaries in Cincinnati.

 Where Can I Find the Cincinnati Cannabis Regulator’s Contact Information?